cormullion/juliamono/website/faq.md

 #### ‘Aren’t these font files too big?’

-Well, everything can be too big sometimes...
 It depends if you mean the web fonts or the ‘desktop’ fonts.
-Web fonts come in two flavours, `.WOFF` and `.WOFF2`, where the `2` indicates a more recent and slightly more compact format. `JuliaMono-Regular.woff` is 674KB, `JuliaMono-Regular.woff2` is 619KB - the size of a decent PNG image, for sure.
+Web fonts come in two flavours, `.WOFF` and `.WOFF2`, where the `2` indicates a more recent and slightly more compact format. `JuliaMono-Regular.woff` is 674KB, `JuliaMono-Regular.woff2` is 619KB - the size of a PNG image, perhaps.

 The `.OTF` desktop versions are more like 900Kb each.
 The `.TTF` are getting on for 1.8MB each.
 (See [Does it work on Windows]([this](/faq/#does_it_work_on_windows)).)